 - Defective car seats: The purpose of car seats is to protect children, so it is especially tragic when car seats are defective.
 Car seats may be defective because of poor materials, such as a cracking plastic shell, defective latches, and defective clips or belts, which may lead to ejection or injuries even when properly worn.
 Car seats may also be defective if the manufacturer does not supply adequate instructions or warnings for them.

 - Defective air bags: When air bags are defective, they either fail to protect drivers and passengers in an auto accident or they cause harm themselves.
 For example, air bags may inflate when unnecessary or too late because of defective crash sensors, or they may be dangerously designed and inflate outwards or too much, causing injuries.

 - Vehicle rollovers: When vehicles are defectively designed, the result is poor crashworthiness.
 Many vehicles, including top-heavy SUVs, have a propensity to roll over, which may result in ejection injuries, roof-crush injuries and other catastrophic injuries.

-Seek strong lawyers who will fight against manufacturers on your behalf
+Seek strong auto defect attorneys who will fight against manufacturers on your behalf

 If you were injured because of an auto defect, our seasoned Fort Lauderdale attorneys at Boone and Davis, PA will not hesitate to fight for the compensation you need and deserve.
 We fight for justice on behalf of clients injured in Fort Lauderdale and throughout Florida.
 To learn how we can help in your case, contact us online or call us at 954-566-9919 anytime for a free consultation.